Senecio eboracensis

-It was discovered in 1979 in York, England growing next to a car park and formally described in 2003.
-Like many of the Senecio genus it can be found growing in urban habitats, such as disturbed earth and pavement cracks and this particular species only in York and between a railway and a car park.
+The plant was first discovered in York, England in 1979 and last seen in the wild in 1991.
+A survey by UK government advisory body Natural England found it was driven to extinction by 2000, partly due to the use of weedkiller.
+Seeds of the plant were stored at the Millennium Seed Bank, successfully germinated, and reintroduced to York in 2023.

 Description

-York radiate groundsel is a deciduous annual plant that sets its seed within the 3 months that it takes this plant to mature from germination to the upwards of 16 in high adult plant.
-With pretty yellow daisy-like flowers from its Sicilian parent (S. squalidus) but also with the less-promiscuous habits of its native parent (S. vulgaris); this member of the Senecio genus is morphologically distinct from related species.
+York radiate groundsel is an annual herbaceous plant that sets its seed within the 3 months that it takes this plant to mature from germination to the upwards of 16 in high adult plant.
+With yellow daisy-like flowers from its Sicilian parent (S. squalidus) but also with the less-promiscuous habits of its native parent (S. vulgaris), this member of the genus Senecio is morphologically distinct from related species.